TLeonardUK/TLeonardUK.github.io/_posts/2022-06-09-reverse-engineering-dark-souls-3-networking-part-4.md

 }
 ```

-Why exactly they choose to do it this way I have no idea, its obtuse and unneccessary seeing as they already had a message_type field.
+Why exactly they choose to do it this way I have no idea, its obtuse and unnecessary seeing as they already had a message_type field.
 I'm guessing it might have just ended up cobbled together like that over time.

 # Coming Up
 Phew, that was a long post.
 But at least we now know how the game communicates with the server.
 And we can decipher all the messages it sends.
 We're now in a position to start looking at high level logic that contains the game features, which is what's coming up in the next post!